 Most days, there are also good crabs and sometimes even lobster available – look in the tanks at the front of the restaurant.

-Thara Kitchen is part of a seafood strip catering mainly to Thai tourists on Nopparat Thara Beach.
+Krua Thara is part of a seafood strip catering mainly to Thai tourists on Nopparat Thara Beach.
 There is a sign saying “After Tsunami” outside, rather bizarrely as there was no structural damage from the waves here at all.
 They have also opened a second branch, around 800m further up the road into Klong Haeng Village.

 Next to National Park HQ, Nopparat Thara.
 Open daily 11am – 9pm